 9. The media storage client on the MCData client(s) accepting the request downloads the file from the MCData content server (not shown in the figure) using the procedures defined in subclause 7.5.2.3, either automatically (for mandatory download) or based upon the MCData user subsequent action.
 The MCData clients successfully receiving the file through the media storage clients, record file download completed and notify the MCData users.

+NOTE 4: Network resources via Rx interface is not used for the procedure indicated in step 9.
+If required, i.e., file download with QoS, then the procedure in clause 7.5.2.3.3 is utilized.

 10. The MCData clients, receiving the file through the media storage client, provide MCData download completed reports for reporting file download completed, if requested by the user at MCData client 1.